kilaza/Decontamination/README.md

 #summary will be used to locate contaminant OTUs of which their respective average sequence reads will be subtracted
 #from matched biological OTUs.
 NB: conta - stands for contaminant,the user can assign anyother name.

-# subtracting contaminants reads from biological (target) samples.. in progress...
+# Subtracting contaminants reads from biological (target) samples.. in progress...